Anne Moody: Life

 Moody, born Essie Mae Moody on September 15, 1940, was the oldest of eight children.
 After her parents split up when she was five or six years old, she grew up with her mother, Elmira aka Toosweet, in Centreville, Mississippi, while her father, Diddly, lived with his new wife, Emma, in nearby Woodville.
 At a young age Moody began working for white families in the area, cleaning their houses and helping their children with homework for only a few dollars a week, while earning perfect grades in school and helping at Mount Pleasant church.
 After graduating with honors from a segregated, all-black high school, she attended Natchez Junior College (also all-black) in 1961 on a basketball scholarship.

 Moody then moved on to Tougaloo College on an academic scholarship to earn a bachelor's degree.
 She became involved with the Congress of Racial Equality (CORE), National Association for the Advancement of Colored People (NAACP), and Student Nonviolent Coordinating Committee (SNCC).
-After graduation, Moody became a full-time worker in the civil rights movement, participating in a variety of different protests such as marches and a sit-ins.
+After graduation, Moody became a full-time worker in the civil rights movement, participating in a variety of different protests such as marches and sit-ins.
 Moody participated in a sit-in at a Woolworth's lunch counter in Jackson, when a mob attacked her, fellow student Joan Trumpauer, and Tougaloo professor John Salter, Jr. (later known as John Hunter Gray).
 The mob continuously poured flour, salt, sugar, and mustard on them, as depicted in a Jackson Daily News photograph.
 Two weeks after the sit-in, Mississippi NAACP leader Medgar Evers was assassinated outside his family home in Jackson.
 Anne Moody was arrested in Jackson, Mississippi for attempting to protest inside of a post office with 13 others, including Joan Trumpauer, Doris Erskine, Jeanette King, and Lois Chaffee.